garrandall/popular-music-data/tracks/i-need-your-help-barry-manilow-ray-stevens.md

 My shrink is out of town, my love life is a joke
 My ex-wife sold my diary to Rona
-All my ashtrays are overflowed, and I don't even smoke And my sinuses came back from Arizona...
+All my ashtrays are overflowed, and I don't even smoke And my sinuses came back from Arizona

 (Spoken) "Hello, Mandy?
 It's me.
 I'm here at the Copa You know, the Copacabana
 I know I don't write the songs that make the whole world sing but I do know one thing, Mandy...
 I can't smile without you...
-Forget Lola...
+Forget Lola
 Remember that weekend in New England?
 I thought then that This could be the magic at last...
-Now here I am...
-Tryin' to get the feelin' again! "
+Now here I am Tryin' to get the feelin' again! "

 I need your help, Barry Manilow